nuthanc/angular_course/forms-td-start/README.md

 * We can add 'required' html attribute to input elements.
 This also lets Angular know about it(based on selector for a directive) and configures the form(valid or invalid)
 * For email, we can add required and email(directive) to the input
 * Based on this, we can check the valid property of ngForm for validity
-* valid property is also available per control(name added to elements) level
+* valid property is also available per control(name and ngModel added to elements) level
 * Angular also adds ng-classes like ng-dirty, ng-touched, ng-valid dynamically based on the Actions and Inputs

 ### Built-in Validators & Using HTML5 Validation